NLAFET/block_cimmino/README.rst

 1) Bug fixes:
     a.
 Patoh imbalance variable is changed to double precision variable.
     b.
 A new stable uniform partitioning algorithm is implemented.
+    d.
+A new stable algorithm for manual input partitioning is implemented.
     c.
 A new stable algorithm for distributing partitions to MPI processors is implemented.
 (When the number MPI processes is larger than the number of partitions).
-    d.
+    e.
 Scaling with MUMPS algorithm is now stable for both new and old versions of MUMPS
 2) Improvements:
     a.
 Now output gives more details.
     b.
 A post row scaling method is available for getting 2-norm of rows equal 1.